CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Results

 \section{Results}

-In this section we first describe, in Section \ref{section: lensed quasar candidates without spectrum}, the properties of lensed quasar candidates.
+We first describe, in Section \ref{section: lensed quasar candidates without spectrum}, the properties of lensed quasar candidates.
 These objects were selected through photometric colour similarity and visual inspection.
-Section \ref{section: dual quasar} then presents the characteristics of the 29 dual quasars identified in this study.
-The two lensed quasar candidates of which spectra are available are discussed in Appendix \ref{section: appendix}.
+The two lensed quasar candidates for which spectra are available are summarised in Section \ref{section:spectro_cands} and are discussed in Appendix \ref{section: appendix}.
+Section \ref{section: dual quasar} then presents the characteristics of the 29 dual quasar candidates identified in this study.